Nozbe/NoOffice.org/_book/write.md

 Next time they want to talk to you?
 Tell them to read it first!
 Or how we geeks say it: RTFM![^5].

-### Internally use app that let you comment on stuff.
+### Internally use an app that let you comment on stuff.

 Written comments are key.
 Now in 2020 there's no excuse for not using modern apps that let you comment on everything.
 I've already mentioned that in our internal productivity system "Nozbe Teams"[^6] we add comments to tasks all the time.